Independent guide. Cost figures use 2026 EIA state-average residential rates. EV efficiency from EPA fueleconomy.gov.Verified June 2026

 Cost to charge an EV at home 2026: cents per mile by state

-For a typical 30 kWh per 100 miles EV, home charging costs about 3 to 5 cents per mile on standard residential rates and 2 to 4 cents per mile on TOU off-peak rates.
-Across the US, that is roughly 3 to 7 times cheaper per mile than gasoline at $4.25 per gallon and 30 mpg.
+For a typical 30 kWh per 100 miles EV, home charging costs about 4 to 6 cents per mile on standard residential rates in most states and 2 to 4 cents per mile on TOU off-peak rates.
+Across the US, that is roughly 2 to 4 times cheaper per mile than gasoline at $4.25 per gallon and 30 mpg.
 This page provides per-state cost-per-mile tables and the practical context for getting the cheapest home charging in your state.

 US average